 I can be a little opinionated, but that opinion is based on 25 years experience in a field that is only about 30 years old (a field that measures time in dog years).

 This of course does not make that opinion correct (for proof see my post on the future of the iPad).
 In this field there is always more to know.

 Hope you find it useful.
 Considered comments are welcome, trolls will be blocked.

-I also have a YouTube channel where I post How-To videos and recordings of some of my presentations
+I also have a YouTube channel where I will post How-To videos and recordings of some of my presentations.

 I was in the meeting in the 90’s where we discussed how the Australian Government would officially spell eLearning (ilearning, e-learning, Elearning).